 Then comes the Marketing.
 Modern Marketing through email lists, social media etc. can be cheap and quick.

 The method described above is very simplified of course and it’s not really this simple, but for people who do this regularly it is quick and easy.

 An email arrived titled ‘Cleaning Scrubber Works for Arthritis”

 Then a sales pitch for the Hurricane Spin Scrubber.

 It’s a rechargeable device with a rotating head designed to make cleaning bathroom surfaces quicker and with less effort.
 It comes with an extending arm so the user doesn’t have to bend down – hence the claim that it helps arthritis sufferers.

 Following up on this shows that the product is real and does work.
 However, customers complain about faulty items, the difficulty of getting any money back and terrible customer service.
 The product itself is very cheaply made and generally not very good.
 The company selling this product only came into existence months ago and if the pattern is followed then is likely to disappear fairly soon, to be replaced by another similar company with a slightly modified version of the device.
-And the process starts again.
+Then the process starts again.

 Buying this kind of product may be right for you, but be aware that if there are problems – you may wish you’d invested in a reputable make with good customer service.

 If you’ve purchased this kind of instant product or dealt with such companies – do let me know by email.